Azure-Samples/RecipeGuide_CosmosDBNoSQLOpenAICognitiveSearch_Java/README.md

 1) **Upload Documents to Cosmos DB:** Select the first option in the application and hit enter.
 This option reads documents from the local machine and uploads the JSON files to the Cosmos DB NoSQL account.

 2) **Create Azure Cognitive Search Index:**

+Create an index for Cosmos DB in Azure Search, and be sure to give it the same name that you set in environment variables above.
 ![img.png](img.png)
 <details>
 <summary>Click to show/hide Cognitive Search Index fields json</summary>